OSINT-TECHNOLOGIES/gaia/README.md

 ## How to start researching with GAIA

-**You should start GAIA web-interface using start.bat file.
-Just click on it and GAIA window will open in your default browser.
-Information below will give you instructions on how to start working with GAIA-integrated services**
+**The very first step on your way to start researching using GAIA is integrated services connection.
+Instructions below will help you to properly configure and connect them to GAIA.**

-### Using Google Earth Engine
+### Connecting Google Earth Engine

 To start researching using Google Earth Engine you need to: